xvik/learn-gradle-configuration-cache/src/main/java/ru/vyarus/gradle/plugin/fails/fail4/README.md

-# Task and plugin difference
+# Task and plugin serialization difference

 Tasks and plugins are serialized differently!